 HDD vs. SSD for Arduino Programming

-As anyone who has ever tried to use a laptop for Arduino programming knows, the process can be painfully slow.
-This is often due to the fact that the laptop’s hard drive is not fast enough to keep up with the demands of the Arduino IDE.
+Anyone who has ever tried to use a laptop for Arduino programming knows that the process can be painfully slow.
+This is often due to the fact that the laptop’s hard drive needs to be faster to keep up with the demands of the Arduino IDE.

 HDD drives are much cheaper than SSD drives, but they are also much slower.
 This can make a big difference when you’re trying to compile programs or upload sketches to your Arduino board.